coreyja/coreyja.com/blog/make-the-change-easy/index.md

 In a messy codebase it’s common to find issues buried, or things that take longer to untangle than expected.

 Not only does cleaning up the codebase allow you to be more productive, it also helps be more predictable!
 And predictability is sometimes even more important than raw speed.
 Something being finished a day or two earlier is often not a deal breaker, but missing an agreed upon deadline because something unexpected came up can cause issues for the organization.

+I'm a firm believer that in 90% of circumstances its better to refactor the code ahead of an expected change, instead of hacking it in and just kicking the cleanup can down the road.